Michigan Area Braves | Mid-Michigan Braves | Michigan Braves

 ARTICLE V – DUES

 SECTION 1 – There shall be no dues or assessments for membership in the Braves, except for fees charged for participation and sponsorship.
 The amount of such fees shall be set annually by the President.
+There are no refunds for fees associated with participation and sponsorship.

 ARTICLE VI – LOCAL BRAVES RULES